Ohio Author Profiles

 Marcy Campbell

 Marcy Campbell is an award-winning author of picture books and middle-grade novels, which have earned praise from The New York Times, The Wall Street Journal, School Library Review, The Horn Book, Kirkus Reviews, and many others.
-Her debut picture book was selected for the Junior Library Guild, chosen as a Top 10 Indie Next Pick, and was the recipient of awards including the Comstock Read Aloud and Crystal Kite Awards.
-Her books have been translated into eight languages and adapted for stage.
-Campbell lives in Ohio with her husband, two children and three furry companions.
-Visit her at http://marcycampbell.com/
+She is the recipient of the Ohioana Award, the Comstock Read Aloud Award, the Crystal Kite Award and the CLC Book Award from Frostburg State University, as well as the Huckepack Prize in Germany.
+Her picture books have been selected for the Junior Library Guild and named a Best Children’s Book of the Year by Bank Street College and National Public Radio.
+In addition, Adrian Simcox Does NOT Have a Horse was an independent bookstore bestseller.
+Her debut middle-grade novel, Rule of Threes, was selected by the State Library of Ohio for the Choose to Read Ohio list for 2023-2024.
+Marcy’s books have been translated into eight languages and adapted for stage.
+She lives in Ohio with her family.
+Visit her at marcycampbell.com.

 Photo of Alejandra Campos